WORKSHOPS4GIRLS

 • Expose the Juniors to topics through field trips and small service projects.

-• Think back on activities that you have done that the girls enjoyed.
+• Reflect on activities that they enjoyed.

-• If you had 25 volunteers, where would you send them and why?
+• If you had 5 volunteers, where would you send them and why?

 • What problem do you see in your community that you wish someone would solve?